Khandaker Anwarul Haque

 Khandaker Anwarul Haque is a Bangladeshi politician and former member of parliament.

 Early life

-Anwarul Haque was born in Jatbari village of Madhupur Upazila of Tangail district.
-His father's name Khandaker Azizur Rahman and mother's name Khadija Begum.
-In the course of his education, he obtained a post-graduate degree from Dhaka University.
+Anwarul Haque was born in Jatabari village of Madhupur Upazila of Tangail district to Khandaker Azizur Rahman and Khadija Begum.
+He obtained a post-graduate degree from the University of Dhaka.

 Career

-While studying at Dhaka University Anwarul Haque joined the student politics.
+While studying at the University of Dhaka, Haque joined the student politics.
 He was a member of the Dhaka University Central Student Parliament.
-Anwarul Haque won the fourth parliamentary election in 1988 from Tangail-1 constituency as an Independent politician.
+He won the fourth parliamentary election in 1988 from Tangail-1 constituency as an independent politician.
 After being elected a member of parliament, he joined the Jatiya Party (Ershad).
-After joining the Jatiya Party for some time, he joined the BNP and At present, he is acting as advisor to the BNP's Madhupur Upazila branch.
+After joining the Jatiya Party for some time, he joined the BNP and at present, he is acting as advisor to the BNP's Madhupur Upazila branch.